Tizzz-555/100-days-of-code/log.md

 ### Day 36: December 9, Saturday

-**Today's Progress**: Set up hosting and familiarised with the Wordpress ecosystem, picked up and selected a theme and the Elementor page builder
+🔸 Set up hosting and familiarised with the Wordpress ecosystem, picked up and selected a theme and the Elementor page builder

-**Thoughts**: I wish I had time to push code here as well, but this project will entirely be no-code
+🔸 I wish I had time to push code here as well, but this project will entirely be no-code

 **Link(s) to work**
 [Twitter link](https://x.com/beccari_mattia/status/1733535220257915084?s=20)

 ### Day 37: December 10, Sunday

-**Today's Progress**: Started playing around with plugins, this is a hotel website so I am going to use VikWP to get it to communicate with booking sites.
+🔸 Started playing around with plugins, this is a hotel website so I am going to use VikWP to get it to communicate with booking sites.

-**Thoughts**: I am waiting for content from the client to update, meawhile I' ll do backend stuff.
+🔸 I am waiting for content from the client to update, meawhile I' ll do backend stuff.

 **Link(s) to work**
 [Twitter link](https://x.com/beccari_mattia/status/1733936710738685974?s=20)

 ### Day 38: December 11, Monday

-**Today's Progress**: Done most of the frontend changes on the website I can actually do so far.
+🔸 Done most of the frontend changes on the website I can actually do so far.
 Now it's a matter of getting the content from the client, which might take a while.

-**Thoughts**: Tomorrow might go back to my Vue course while I wait for pictures and data... 💾
+🔸 Tomorrow might go back to my Vue course while I wait for pictures and data... 💾

 **Link(s) to work**
 [Twitter link](https://x.com/beccari_mattia/status/1734300374951936507?s=20)

 ### Day 39: December 12, Tuesday

-**Today's Progress**: Went back to Vue.
+🔸 Went back to Vue.
 Today I learned about scoped slots.

-**Thoughts**: They are basically a combination between slots and props, where along with html elements and Vue templates we are also able to pass data just like in props.
+🔸 They are basically a combination between slots and props, where along with html elements and Vue templates we are also able to pass data just like in props.

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/vue-udemy-class/commit/e02de8bc84e32a75964019d9436982cf3af502b1)